kevinmadson026/Gameflix-Game-Finder-Extension/README.md

    * Click the Extensions puzzle icon in Chrome and pin **Wizzardsk Game Finder** for quick and easy access ANYWHERE.

 ---

+That's all, folks!
+You're all set and ready to play.

 ## 📖 How to Use